ElectronAsh/Jaguar_MiSTer_new/README.md

 Both analog video and HDMI are working, but the sync timings still need a few tweaks, so the image may be shifted slightly.

+The proper Jag BIOS is now being used, but it's still failing the checksum atm, so I've added a patch for that to the menu.

+The patch allows more games to be tested with the BIOS, and shows the spinning cube logo now.

+But the checksum failure is likely stopping other games from working atm.

+The BIOS should be copied into the Jaguar folder on the SD card, and named boot.rom.

+I've added a region switch to the OSD menu, which is normally a pin on the motherboard that gets tied high or low.
+(for NTSC or PAL, respectively.)

+AFAIK, that signal gets read by the software (instead of affecting the hardware directly), but it may allow more games to run.

+It might also change the video sync timings between NTSC and PAL if the BIOS reads the flag.
+But, the master clock frequency is fixed at 26.59 MHz atm, so the sync timings won't be exactly right for both region modes.

+The controls for player 1 are now hooked up to MiSTer.

+I tried hooking up player 2 before as well, but for some reason it stopped the core booting?

 Audio doesn't work on many games yet.
 And when it does, it sounds pretty terrible. lol

 This is due to the way the Jag outputs audio using 2-bit (yes, 2-bit) PWM originally, so some work is needed there on the filtering and FIFO logic.